 OUR SERVICES

-We partner with universities to drive real change around diversity, anti-racism, and the inclusion of Black British history.
-Our work includes training staff, supervisors, and students to challenge bias and lead inclusively, and collaborating with student unions and departments to embed Black British history across university life and support curriculum decolonisation.
+We partner with universities and higher education institutions to drive systemic change around racial equity, anti-racism, and the meaningful inclusion of Black histories and scholarship.
+Our work includes training academic staff, professional services teams, supervisors, and students to recognise and challenge bias, lead inclusively, and take responsibility for transforming institutional culture.
+We collaborate with faculties, departments, and student bodies to embed Black histories across university life and advance curriculum transformation that moves beyond performative commitments toward lasting structural change.

 We partner with organisations to take meaningful action on race, representation, and inclusivity beyond surface-level commitments.
 Our work equips teams with the knowledge, language, and confidence to engage with issues of race and identity honestly and effectively in the workplace.
 We don’t just talk about diversity, we make it part of how organisations think, operate, and grow.